BSN Episode 5, great to listen to and gives some great insight on Judging. Click on Red button below to go to link.

 Scale Judging System Elements

 Event bulls will be scored by a maximum of 25 points scoring system.
-The judges will be required to score a bull from zero to twenty five (0-25) points using quarter points based on the bulls ability in all of the five categories; buck, kick, spin, degree of difficulty, and intensity.
+The judges will be required to score a bull from zero to twenty five (0-25) points using tenth points based on the bulls ability in all of the five categories; buck, kick, spin, degree of difficulty, and intensity.

 In this system the term “buck” refers to the height achieved with the front feet and shoulders as a bull begins each jump of a trip.
 Bulls that “get in the air” and get their front feet higher off the ground as they peak and break over get the most credit in the buck category.
 The number of jumps they complete during the course of the trip and how much ground they cover is also a factor.

 “Kick” in the scale system refers to the extension and snap of the hind legs at the peak of each jump.
 Determining factors as to the number of points earned in this category are how high and how hard a bull kicks, how much vertical body angle he achieves as he kicks, and whether or not he kicks each and every jump.
 Additionally, bulls who kick at the peak of each jump instead of waiting until their front feet reach the ground deserve more credit.